 Another pattern is the growing integration of data from all phases of the software life cycle.
 In the initial test automation steps, only data from testing is used and all other judgements are reserved for humans.
 In each step more data is collected and linked to all other steps to form a data lake.
 This data can then be used to incorporate even more analytics into the deployment pipeline to automate the validation of the software.

 A third trend is automation of key decisions from humans.
 This I see as the most important change enabled by automating all the steps in software development and by getting data from all these steps.
 This is the next holy grail of software quality systems.
 A system which takes into account multiple levels of data from unit test results to actual usage of software by customers and helps us humans focus on creating value in the places it is needed the most.
 I do not see these kind of recommender systems taking our jobs, but augmenting us in ways that helps us make better decisions and lessen the amount of decisions we have to take in a hunch, reducing the decision fatigue of us all.

 Read also the first part: Test automation stairway to heaven – Automated QA without humans in the loop.

-Get started with test automaton right away and begin free trial:
+Get started with test automaton right away with free version of Qentinel Pace: